How to Choose a Provider

 A guide to choosing a retail electricity provider (REP)

-• Understand your energy usage.
-Before you begin shopping for a provider, it’s essential to understand how much energy you typically use.
-Review your past energy bills to find out your average electricity consumption.
+• Know your energy usage.
+Before you begin shopping for an electricity provider, review a past energy bill to calculate your average electricity consumption, as this information is essential in determining the rate and plan that’s best for your household.
 Be sure to consider factors like the size of your home, the number of occupants, and any energy-efficient appliances you have installed.

-• Research providers.
-Because there are many electricity provider options in Texas, it’s important to do your research to find the one that fits your needs.
-To begin, enter your ZIP code, and we’ll show you a list of the available Texas electricity providers in your area.
+• Enter your ZIP code.
+Because there are so many Texas energy plans and providers, it’s important to do your research to find the provider that fits your needs.
+To begin, enter your ZIP code on this page to see a list of the available Texas electricity providers in your area.
 You can filter your options by home size, contract length, type of rate, and more.
 If you have questions, our energy experts are standing by to help.

-• Sign up.
-Once you’ve found a provider and plan that meet your needs, you can easily choose your electricity provider and sign up online or by calling the number on your screen.
+• Sign up and enjoy.
+Once you’ve found a provider and plan that meets your needs, you can sign up online or over the phone in just a few minutes.

 lady and dog sitting on couch

-Choosing an electricity provider involves more than just selecting the one with the lowest rate.
-To make an informed decision, consider the following factors and determine what matters to you:
+Whether you’re exercising your power to choose in Houston, Dallas, or a smaller Texas community, choosing an electricity provider involves more than just selecting the plan with the lowest rate.
+To make an informed decision, consider the following factors and determine your top priorities:

-• Plan type: The best electricity providers offer different types of plans, including fixed, variable, and indexed plans, each with different pros and cons depending on your budget and situation.
+Most Texas electricity providers offer a variety of plans, including fixed, variable, and no-deposit, each with different pros and cons depending on your budget and needs.
 Since not all providers offer all plan types, it’s important to closely compare electricity providers and plans.

-• Contract length: Depending on how long you plan to live in your current location, you may want a month-to-month plan or a longer-term option.
-Since Texas electricity providers offer various short- and long-term contract options, it’s crucial to weigh what works best for you before picking a plan.
+Depending on how long you plan to live in your current location, you may want a month-to-month plan or a longer-term option.
+Since Texas electricity providers offer various short- and long-term contract options, you should consider how long you want to be on your plan when exercising your power to choose in Texas.

-• Size of home or business: Certain plans are better for certain levels of energy usage.
-You may be comparing electricity providers offering 12-month fixed-rate plans, but one may provide incentives for using 2,000 kilowatt-hours (kWh) of electricity while the other penalizes you for exceeding 1,500 kWh.
-Your usage will determine which plan is a better fit.
+Some plans are better for specific levels of energy usage.
+You may be comparing electricity providers that offer 12-month fixed-rate plans, but one may provide incentives for using 2,000 kilowatt-hours (kWh) of electricity while the other penalizes you for exceeding 1,500 kWh.
+Your typical energy usage will determine which plan is a better fit.

-• Additional options: REPs may offer additional choices, including green energy plans sourced from solar and other renewables, no-deposit options, bill credits, prepaid plans, and home bundles.
-Some offer free electricity during specific periods of the day or week.
+REPs may offer additional options, including bill credits, prepaid plans, and home bundles.
+Some offer free or discounted electricity during specific periods of the day or week.
+These extra features can make one plan or provider more attractive, even at a higher electricity rate.

 Switching electricity providers is about much more than the price or brand name.
 It’s essential to consider the plan type, rate structure, and additional choices that align with your energy needs.
-To learn more about plan options you can choose, check out our guide to picking a plan.
+To learn more about the different features available in energy plans near you, check out our guide to picking a plan.

 Available electricity providers